-a) Basis of Presentation
+a) Statement of Compliance

-These condensed interim financial statements have been prepared in accordance with International Accounting Standards ("IAS") 34, Interim Financial Reporting, as issued by the International Accounting Standards Board ("IASB").
-These are the Company's first International Financial Reporting Standards (IFRS) condensed interim financial statements and IFRS 1, First Time Adoption of IFRS has been applied, as they are part of the period covered by the Company's first IFRS financial statements for the year ending September 30, 2012.
-The condensed interim financial statements do not include all of the information required for full annual financial statements.
-The Company's condensed interim financial statements were prepared in accordance with accounting principles generally accepted in Canada (Canadian GAAP) until September 30, 2011.
-Canadian GAAP differs from IFRS in some areas and accordingly, the significant accounting policies applied in the preparation of these condensed interim financial statements are set out below and have been consistently applied to all periods presented except in instances where IFRS 1 either requires or permits an exemption.
-Any subsequent changes to IFRS that are reflected in the Company's financial statements for the year ending September 30, 2011 could result in the restatement of these interim financial statements, including the transitional adjustments recognized as part of the IFRS accounting framework.
-An explanation of how the transition from Canadian GAAP to IFRS has affected the reported statements of operations and comprehensive loss, financial position, and cash flows of the Company is provided in Note 12.
-This note includes information on the provisions of IFRS 1 and the exemptions that the Company elected to apply, reconciliations of equity, net loss and comprehensive loss for comparative periods and equity at the date of transition, October 1, 2010.
+These financial statements, including comparatives, have been prepared in accordance with and in full compliance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee effective for the Company's reporting period ended September 30, 2012.
+The Company's financial statements were prepared in accordance with accounting principles generally accepted in Canada ("Canadian GAAP") until September 30, 2011.
+Canadian GAAP differs from IFRS in some areas and accordingly, the significant accounting policies applied in the preparation of these financial statements are set out below and have been consistently applied to all periods presented except in instances where IFRS 1 First-time Adoption of International Financial Reporting Standards ("IFRS 1") either requires or permits an exemption.
+An explanation of how the transition from Canadian GAAP to IFRS has affected the reported statements of operations and comprehensive loss, financial position, and cash flows of the Company is provided in Note 13.
+This note includes information on the provisions of IFRS 1 and the exemptions that the Company elected to apply, reconciliations of equity, net loss and comprehensive loss for comparative periods and equity at September 30, 2011.